S3-individueel/portfolio/README.md

 Tooling and methodology: Carry out, monitor and report on unit integration, regression and system tests, with attention for security and performance aspects, as well as applying static code analysis and code reviews.

 ### how I plan to show this learning outcome in my project:

+There are multiple ways to test an application.
+For my project I intent to use User Experience testing (UX), Unit testing (backend) and Integration testing (frontend).

+### UX tests
+**Objective:** Making sure users understand the intended use and effortlessly navigate the application.

+Xamara (My girlfriend): She found the design very simplistic and lacking context, but when I told her the concept and explained it a bit she began to understand the UI more.
+She said the structure makes sense and also figured I used Reddit as an inspiration, especially for the comments.
+She suggested showing more information in all cards to provide more context for the user.

+### Unit tests
+**Objective:** Making sure that users can vote and reply on replies.
+RepliesController
+- Verify that a user can upvote a reply.
+- Verify that a user can remove a vote on a reply.
+- Verify that a user can reply on another reply recursively.

+### Intgration tests
+**Objective:** Making sure that the frontend and backend API communicate as expected.
+Homepage
+- Verify that discussions load.

+Discussion page
+- Verify that all solutions load.
+- Verify that users can vote on a solution only during a referendum.

 ## 3 Agile method